Choose to Reuse Campaign

 Isn’t my single-use cup recyclable?

-There is great confusion in Canberra on where to place single-use cups.
-ACT Government previously advised that single-use cups be placed in the recycling bin.
-However, the ACT Government now requires that single-use cups be placed in the landfill (red) bin.
-All single-use cups end up in landfill or worse as litter across the landscape.
+There is great confusion in Canberra on where to dispose of single-use cups.
+ACT Government used to advise that single-use cups be placed in the recycling bin.
+However, the ACT government now requires that single-use cups be placed in the landfill (red) bin.
+All single-use cups end up in landfill or worse, as rubbish across the landscape.

 Aren’t single-use cups made of paper?

 Many single-use cups are made of paper.
-However, they have a plastic lining on the inside of the cup, designed to hold the liquid contents.
+However, they have a plastic lining on the inside to hold the hot liquid contents.
 Without that plastic lining, the liquid would simply soak through the paper.
 The plastic lining means that single-use cups must be placed in the landfill bin.

 My coffee shop doesn’t offer reusable options.
 What do I do?

 Next time you are in the shop, present them with your reusable cup.
-If that confirms that they don’t allow you to use your reusable cup, then ask if they have any plans to allow reusable cups.
+In the unlikely event that they don’t allow you to use your cup, ask if they have any plans to allow them in the future.
 Have a look at other coffee shops in the same area to find one that offers a reusable option.
-You could politely tell your old coffee shop that you have switched cafes as they did provide a reusable option.
+You could politely tell your old coffee shop that you have switched cafés as the new one did provide a reusable option.

 Why replace single-use cups?

-Single-use cups take vast amounts of water, paper and energy to make (& emit tonnes of methane and CO2)
+1. Single-use cups take vast amounts of water, paper and energy to make (& cause tonnes of methane and CO2 emissions).

-Your favourite cafe spends thousands of dollars every year on single-use cups (which makes your coffee more expensive)
+1. Your favourite café spends thousands of dollars every year on single-use cups (which makes your coffee more expensive).

-The ACT Government spends millions of dollars cleaning up the mess from single-use packaging
+1. The ACT Government spends millions of dollars cleaning up the mess from single-use packaging.

 Isn’t using a dine-in cup better than using your own reusable cup?

 A crockery dine-in cup is a reusable cup just like your own reusable cup.
 Hence, it is just as good as using your own reusable cup.
-In some ways it is better as you don’t have to remember to take your own cup.
-However, during July 2025, we are inviting people to use their own reusable cup to see how many Canberra cafes actively support people bringing their own reusable cups.
+In some ways it is better than a reusable cup as you don’t have to remember to take your own cup, and you can relax and enjoy your cuppa without rushing off.

 I don’t have a reusable cup.
 Where can I buy one?